The Gypsy Table

 ...which has antique wormy chestnut wood on the top and the bottom shelf.

 The simple shape of these tables tables means that they fit in with any kind of decor, from traditional to contemporary.
 So if you need a long, narrow table that's just the right fit, give me a call.
 Free delivery if you're local to Asheville!

 One of the best parts of my job is helping home buyers settle into their new homes.
-It's the perfect time to paint walls, hang art just the way you want it, and generally get everything ship-shape.
+It's the perfect time for interior painting, hanging art just the way you want it, and generally getting everything ship-shape.